-Claim 1 according to the second auxiliary requestdiffers from that according to the main request insofar as the wording "and wherein the product is in a state of compression within the closed product dispenser across at least one transverse section of the product" is replaced by "wherein the dishwashing product has anisotropic deformability".
+Claim 1 according to the second auxiliary requestdiffers from that according to the main request insofar as the wording "and wherein the product is in a state of compression within the closed product dispenser across at least one transverse section of the product" is replaced by "wherein the dishwashing product displays anisotropic deformability".

 - VI.
-The Patent Proprietor submitted during oral proceedings that - the issues arising from the first auxiliary request submitted during oral proceedings were already known to the Opponents; therefore, this request, even if late filed, was admissible; - document (9), representing the closest prior art, concerned a method for dispensing efficiently a pasty detergent composition during dishwashing wherein the technical features of the film used for the packet containing the detergent composition were not necessarily technical features of the packet itself; in fact, it was clear from the examples of this document that the invention of document (9) concerned flat easily foldable floppy pouches having a large surface area and containing a low amount of detergent product, which pouches were dispensed by means of a type of dishwashing machine currently used at the time of publication of this document, which machine contained a double compartment dispenser having a big dispenser cup;
+The Patent Proprietor submitted during oral proceedings that - document (9), representing the closest prior art, concerned a method for dispensing efficiently a pasty detergent composition during dishwashing wherein the technical features of the film used for the packet containing the detergent composition were not necessarily technical features of the packet itself; in fact, it was clear from the examples of this document that the invention of document (9) concerned flat easily foldable floppy pouches having a large surface area and containing a low amount of detergent product, which pouches were dispensed by means of a type of dishwashing machine currently used at the time of publication of this document, which machine contained a double compartment dispenser having a big dispenser cup;